CodingItWrong/user-modifiable-software/hypercard/properties.md

 (BAPH 40:30)

+There was an intentional decision to exclude more specialized functionality, such as reporting:

-- "The second part was reporting on portions of a stack.
+> …reporting on portions of a stack.
 I know of several vendors who are putting together report-generation programs that do much fancier reporting than is in HyperCard.
-I didn't really want HyperCard to turn into this big grandiose database with 50 zillion things you'd have to learn about report generation."
+I didn't really want HyperCard to turn into this big grandiose database with 50 zillion things you'd have to learn about report generation.

 (BAPH 1:19:05)

 ## User Level
 HyperCard has a concept of user levels where you choose the level you want to operate at.
 The levels are: